ding-lab/TinDaisy/demo/task_call/cromwell/README.md

 `call-run_strelka2/execution/results/strelka2/strelka_out/workspace` is a temp directory which is 97M in size, can be compressed or deleted

 -> It is possible to reduce size of completed job significantly with a cleanup script

-# Testing multiple runs

-Testing these three cases in a parallel run (-J 4): `C3L-00365 C3L-00674 C3L-00677`

-All start OK, but Cromwell does not seem to capture any errors or job completed signals - it still thinks they're running when the individual jobs are done.

-It seems that `parallel` might not be an appropriate wrapper for Cromwell jobs.
-Will test with non-parallel mode

-# Lessons learned

-## Hard links

-If cromwell-executions is on the same volume as the BAM files, cromwell will create hard links to the dat rather than try to copy it over.
-This is much much faster, so for now, should have an Executions folder on each allocation

-This is specified in config.ini, and is currently set for /gscmnt/gc2741/ding/cptac/cromwell-workdir

-For preliminary testing this is unavoidable

-## tmux

-Use TMUX from virtual workstation to capture logs and disconnect / attach at will without killing job.  nohup will die when log out, bsub takes a long time